 The Benefits of Having a Capsule Wardrobe

-If you’re new to the whole capsule wardrobe idea, you can read more about where the concept originated in this post.
+If you’re new to the whole capsule wardrobe idea, you can read more about where the concept originated in this post about capsule wardrobes.

 As a stay-at-home mom (now also work-at-home and homeschooling mom), having a capsule wardrobe completely changed my experience with getting dressed in the morning.
 Pre-capsule wardrobe, I would spend way too much time getting dressed if I bothered changing out of my sweats at all.
 And it didn’t seem to matter how many times I changed outfits, I rarely felt confident in my clothing choices.